 The possibility of picking up a tick in Scotland is something you may want to bear in mind when you are here.

-Sometimes you hear that you are at risk from them only in the Scottish Highlands – but we have found these horrid little creatures in the Lowlands as well.
+Sometimes you hear that you are at risk from ticks in Scotland only in the Scottish Highlands – but we have found these horrid little creatures in the Lowlands as well.
 (More to the point, they have found us…..)

-Yes, this is wildlife and an aspect of natural Scotland we’d rather not think about.
+Yes, this is one aspect of nature and outdoor Scotland we’d rather not think about.
 To be frank, ticks give most of us the creeps….

 How do I recognise ticks in Scotland?

 I have pictures of lots of things with a Scottish theme – from tea cosies shaped like sporrans to haggis fingers.
-But I have never steeled myself to photograph ticks here in Scotland.
-(I’ll try to get one this season.)
-The header picture is of the Speyside Way, just west of Portgordon, on the Moray coast, and both the dog and I have come home with ticks from an adjacent field.
+But I have seldom steeled myself to photograph a tick here in Scotland.
+What a woose, eh?
+So, I thought I should just get it over and done with…read on…

 In contrast, an engorged specimen, attached to you or your dog, is all too recognisable as an almost pea-sized shiny object, of a sort of mauve or dirty beige colour.
 If you find one on you, keep calm, as in…..